 Manufacturers and developers release regular updates which not only add new features, but also fix any security vulnerabilities that have been discovered.

 Applying these updates (a process known as patching) is one of the most important things you can do to improve security.
-Operating systems, software, devices and apps should all be set to ‘automatically update’ wherever this is an option.
+Operating systems, programmes, phones and apps should all be set to ‘automatically update’ wherever this is an option.
 This way, you will be protected as soon as the update is released.

 However, all IT has a limited lifespan.
-When new updates cease to appear for your hardware or software, you should consider a modern replacement.
+When the manufacturer no longer supports your hardware or software and new updates cease to appear, you should consider a modern replacement.